 It ends up that there is a delicate balance between the amount of nitrogen available to plants and the needs of the saprophytic bacteria and fungi that make those nutrients available.
-If you add a bunch of carbon (straw, leaves, kitchen scraps) to an area, the microbes will begin feeding and breeding like crazy.
+If you add a bunch of carbon (straw, leaves, shredded paper) to an area, the microbes will begin feeding and breeding like crazy.
 The only thing is, they also need nitrogen to live, so they will pull it from the soil, creating an initial nitrogen loss.
 Of course, over time, all of those nutrients will end up back in balance, supporting your garden, but that may take time that your seedlings simply do not have.
 This balancing act is called the carbon-to-nitrogen ratio.

 Ideally, you will want a 10:1 to 12:1 ratio of carbon to nitrogen.
 This means adding one pound of nitrogen for every ten pounds of carbon.
 If you are going to add a large amount of carbon to an area, it is a good idea to also add nitrogen.
 This keeps all the inputs for your soil microbes in balance as they improve your soil.
 Personally, I sprinkle blood meal (a good source of nitrogen) over an area, top that with aged compost (a good slow-release of many different nutrients), and then mulch with straw.
 The mulch keeps down weeds, stabilizes soil temperature, and, combined with the compost and blood meal, provides excellent nutrients and improved soil structure.
 It’s my way of tucking in my plants for our mild winters or when plants are stressed by too much California sun.

 If you have access to a microscope, check out the various stages of decomposition to see what’s really going on down there!